awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-platform.md

 To run multiple applications on the same web server, you can [bundle multiple WAR files](java-tomcat-multiple-war-files.md) into a single source bundle\.
 Each application in a multiple WAR source bundle runs at the root path \(`ROOT.war` runs at `myapp.elasticbeanstalk.com/`\) or at a path directly beneath it \(`app2.war` runs at `myapp.elasticbeanstalk.com/app2/`\), as determined by the name of the WAR\.
 In a single WAR source bundle, the application always runs at the root path\.

-Settings applied in the AWS Management Console override the same settings in configuration files, if they exist\.
+Settings applied in the Elastic Beanstalk console override the same settings in configuration files, if they exist\.
 This lets you have default settings in configuration files, and override them with environment\-specific settings in the console\.
 For more information about precedence, and other methods of changing settings, see [Configuration options](command-options.md)\.

 ## Configuring your Tomcat environment<a name="java-tomcat-options"></a>